You can’t manage your operation, and consistently produce desired outcomes, without effectively owning your processes.

 A lack of management means no matter how much you want a particular process to be followed, there is no guarantee it will be.

-In reality, the consequence of absentee adherence is that two customers’ requiring the same product will receive a different service and experience depending on who or how they engage with your team.
+In reality, the consequence of absent compliance is that two customers’ requiring the same product will receive a different service and experience depending on who or how they engage with your team.

 Finally, and arguably the most crucial of these 3 competencies, is an ability for your process to be effective on a operational level.

-In order to assess both impact and relative appropriateness of your process, you must be willing to constantly review performance.
+In order to assess the impact and appropriateness of your process, you must be willing to constantly review performance.

 “It’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.”Inc